 Permitted Uses still require a Development Permit, however, the permit is approved by the designated County Planning Director, or designee.
-There are two groups of permitted uses.
+There are is two one groups of permitted uses.

 - 1. Group 1, Administratively reviewed with no conditions - a.
 Residential uses - i.
 Single family residential structures - 2.
 Group 2, Administratively reviewed with conditions - a.
 Commercial uses that are not specifically identified as a Conditional Use.
-This includes recreational uses that are commercial in nature.
+Thisincludes recreational uses that are commercial in nature.